hashgraph/hedera-json-rpc-relay/docs/design/eth-filter.md

 ## Purpose

-The JSON-RPC Relay currently doesn't support monitoring events using filter API as is common in many other relays and is expected by many web3 tools, which makes polling for event logs, new blocks and transactions hard for developers.
+The JSON-RPC Relay currently doesn't support monitoring events using filter API as is common in many other relays and is expected by many web3 tools, like ethersjs, web3js and even development environment like Hardhat.
+This new functionality makes polling for event logs, new blocks and transactions hard for developers.

 ## Goals